King-Hell/config/README.md

 # config
 A repository of my config files
+Just for deploying on servers quickly